How to add a custom eBay listing description

 For this tutorial, we'll go with Types - but the process is not much different using Advanced Custom Fields, except for the slightly different shortcode which will be explained in step 3.

-Visit Plugins -> Add New in your WordPress site, search for "Types", then install and activate the plugin.
+After purchasing and downloading the plugin, Visit Plugins -> Add New in your WordPress site, browse for the .zip file you downloaded from your Types account, then install and activate the plugin.

 Step 2 - Create your custom fields